gilch/hissp/docs/macro_tutorial.rst

 In C, abstractions like for-loops and the function call stack are *primitives*—features built into the language.
-But in assembly, those are *design patterns* built with lower-level jumps/GOTOs that have to be repeated each time they're needed.
+But in assembly,
+those are *design patterns*
+built with lower-level primitives like jump instructions that have to be repeated each time they're needed.
 Things like call stacks had to be discovered and developed and learned as best practice in the more primitive assembly languages.